 It’s exciting to begin a job when your first day is in an office with all your new coworkers nearby.
-But what happens when you start with a new company as a remote employee, which has become more common since the advent of the coronavirus?
+But what happens when you have a remote job?

 Sitting solo in your home office, getting answers to even basic questions can be slow going.
-And setting up tech devices that are properly connected to your new company’s network is another challenge.
+Setting up tech devices so they’re properly connected to your new company’s network is another challenge.
 And what about just meeting all the new people you’ll be working with?

-Here are some suggestions for your first week that’ll help you avoid feeling isolated and set you off on the right foot in your new remote role.
+Here are some suggestions for your first week that can help you avoid feeling isolated and set you off on the right foot in your new remote role.

 Before Day One